alcibiadesc/GoFire/README.md

   </p>

 # What is it? [<img src="https://img.shields.io/badge/early-access-red">](https://gofire.app/)
-Gofire is a performance budget tool your savings and invest.
+Gofire is a performance budget tool for management your savings and invests.
 It give you a secure and secret space to add, edit and follow your invests in real time.

 ## Last Features